driedpampas/realme-8-megaguide/md/rooting.md

 1. Open the console in [MTK Client's](https://github.com/bkerler/mtkclient/archive/refs/heads/main.zip) folder
 2. Run `python mtk r boot boot.img`.
 Turn your device off, hold down both **Vol+, Vol-** and connect the device to the computer.
 3. A `boot.img` file will be created in the folder.
 Turn your device on and copy the file to it.
-4. Navigate to where you donwnloaded the Magisk Manager apk file and install it.
+4. Navigate to where you downloaded the Magisk Manager apk file and install it.
 5. Open Magisk Manager and click install next to `Magisk`.
 <p align="center"><img src="https://i.imgur.com/CAbHxPv.png" width=400></p>